Alkmaar, North Holland, The Netherlands

 Provided by: route.nl

-The Land van Leeghwater was created thanks to the famous hydraulic engineer Jan Adriaanszoon Leeghwater (1575 -1650).
-This route takes you through some of its reclaimed land, such as De Schermer.
-The Golden Age lives on here in the landscape!
+The Land of Leeghwater was created thanks to the famous hydraulic engineer Jan Adriaanszoon Leeghwater (1575 -1650).
+This route takes you through some of his polders, such as De Schermer.
+The Golden Age lives on in the landscape here!

-In the Schermerpolder you can still see some of the age-old mills that drained the area, such as the Poldermolen M from 1635.
+In the Schermerpolder you can still see some of the ancient mills that drained the area, such as the Poldermolen M from 1635.
 What a beautiful picture!
-In Stompetoren you pass the Reformed Church (without spire) from 1663.
-A little later you see three
+In Stompetoren you will pass the Reformed Church (without spire) from 1663.
+A little later you will see three

-beautiful ironing boards appear on the horizon.
-Two date from 1631, the last one (Strikmolen I) was built in 1864, after its predecessor was burned down by lightning.
+beautiful ironing mills appear on the horizon.
+Two date back to 1631, the last (Strijkmolen I) was built in 1864, after its predecessor was burned down by lightning.

 Wet Island Polder

-You cycle a bit along the Eilandpolder, a swampy peat area.
-Even the farmers sometimes have to get on their barges to get to the cows.
+You cycle along the Eilandpolder, a marshy peat area.
+Even the farmers sometimes have to use their barges to get to the cows.
 From the saddle you have beautiful views over long plots of grassland and reed-lined ditches.
-In Grootschermer and Graf you will see many monumental buildings, such as farms.
-In both villages is a gem of a town hall from the seventeenth century!
+In Grootschermer and Graf you can see many monumental buildings, such as farms.
+In both villages there is a jewel of a town hall from the seventeenth century!
 The route ends at't Torenerf in Zuidschermer.

 Below you will find various suggestions for breaks that you can visit during your route.
 These are divided into different categories, making it easy for you to choose.